 We’re almost there!
 In the last part of the report, you can include the portion of the top-performing video.
 It's rather granular data that dives deep into each individual piece of content.

-As you gather data like this, you can assess the type of video topics performed well and how your audience perceived it.
+As you gather data like this, you can assess the type of video topics that performed well and how your audience perceived them.
 This is a phenomenal way to help develop future marketing strategies that adhere to your audience's expectations and desires.

 An in-depth report provides a great overview of how you're performing while also paving a way for successful marketing campaigns.
 Hopefully, this article gave you some ideas as to how you can more effectively present YouTube performance metrics to clients, executives, or your in-house marketing team.

 You are welcome to try out our pre-built YouTube analytics report template for free.
 The report is already built for you, just connect your YouTube account and your data will be extracted automatically.
 Enjoy mastering the YouTube algorithm!

 And if you're on the lookout for reporting apps that can help you create stunning YouTube analytics reports, sign up for your free trial of Whatagraph today!